 Connecting TrueNAS Core to Cloudflare Zero Trust

 Cloudflare Zero Trust tunnel client does not support FreeBSD out of the box and Cloudflare does not provide FreeBSD binaries either.
-This means that we need to build the binary ourselves, and configure tunnel in a roundabout way: automatic tunnel setup does not work either.
+This means that we need to either fetch the package or build the binary ourselves, and then configure tunnel in a roundabout way: automatic tunnel setup does not work.
 Lastly, we want to enable it in a way to survive the TrueNAS OS upgrades, let alone reboots.

 - Create a temporary jail named